ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`desc:import-object`](#desc-import-object)

 Any object which is exported over CapTP is described with a positive integer.
-This positive integer MUST be unique to this CapTP session and refer to this specific object.
+This positive integer MUST be unique within all of the sender's export values for this CapTP session (inclusive of both `desc:import-object` and `desc:import-promise`) and refer to this specific object.

 ```text
 <desc:import-object position>  ; position: positive integer